 Although fish tanks are really cool, unfortunately, they are not bullet proof and they are certainly not indestructible.
 What we are getting at here is that fish tanks can and do spring leaks.
 Here we are not talking about a crack in the tank, as that is a whole different issue, but about the sealant.

 Sometimes the sealant on fish tanks, that layer of black stuff in the corners, it can go bad, it breaks, wears down, and starts to let water through.
 We’re here today to help you fix your leaky fish tank.

-Spotting The Leak In Your Fish Tank
+How To Find A Leak In A Fish Tank

 If you do not already know where exactly the leak is, you are going to have to find the exact location of it first.
 Check the water level first.
 If there is a leak, the water level will go down past the leak, but no further.

 This way you will know that the leak is somewhere right above where the water level remains constant.
 If this does not help you locate the leak, you will need to inspect the tank a little bit.

 Try to find if there are any disconnected parts or obvious breaks in the silicone sealant.
 Finally, you can wrap some paper towel around the tank and wherever it gets wet is where the leak is

 How To Fix A Leaking Fish Tank – Step By Step

 We want to make things as simple as possible for you, so let’s go over how to fix a leaking fish tank in a step by step manner.

 Now, this is going to take some work and you are going to need to buy a few materials, but it’s really not that hard, so let’s get right to it.